prossykamau/Stroke_Prediction_ML_Model/README.md

 Achieved an accuracy of 91.8%, with slightly better precision and recall than logistic regression.
 Precision for class 1 (stroke) is low at 0.085, indicating that the model incorrectly predicted many non-strokes as strokes.
 Recall is also low at 0.095, showing that the model missed a significant number of actual stroke cases.
 The ROC AUC score of 0.525 indicates marginal ability to distinguish between positive and negative cases.

+**Evaluation of Tuned Random Forest Model**
+Analysis:
+The tuned **Random Forest model** shows the same performance metrics as the Logistic Regression and Decision Tree models previously evaluated.
+Specifically:

+Precision, recall, and F1-score for predicting strokes (class 1) are all 0.0, indicating that the model did not correctly identify any stroke cases.
+The ROC AUC score of 0.5 confirms that the model's predictions are no better than random guessing.
+The accuracy of 95.7% is high but misleading due to the dataset's imbalance.

+**Evaluation of Gradient Boosting Model**
+The **Gradient Boosting model** performs slightly better than the best Random Forest model:

+Precision for predicting strokes (class 1) is 0.167, indicating that when it predicts a stroke, it is correct 16.7% of the time.

+Recall is very low at 0.024, indicating that the model identified only a few of the actual stroke cases.

+F1-score is also low at 0.042, reflecting the model's poor performance in correctly identifying stroke cases.

+The ROC AUC score of 0.509 indicates that the model's predictions are not much better than random guessing.

 **Recommendations:**
 1. Address class imbalance: Use techniques such as oversampling (e.g., SMOTE) or undersampling to balance the dataset.
 2. Feature engineering: Explore additional features or transformations that may improve predictive power.
 3. Model selection: Consider other algorithms better suited for imbalanced datasets, such as ensemble methods (e.g., Random Forests, Gradient Boosting).
 4. Hyperparameter tuning: Optimize model parameters to improve performance metrics.
 5. Additional data collection: Gather more data to improve model training and generalization.

+**k-Nearest Neighbors classifier**
+The model performs very well in predicting class 0 (likely not having a stroke), with high precision (0.95), recall (1.00), and F1-score (0.97).
+However, the model performs poorly in predicting class 1 (likely having a stroke), with very low precision (0.00), recall (0.00), and F1-score (0.00).
+The overall accuracy of the model is 0.95, indicating that it correctly predicts the majority class (class 0) most of the time.
+The macro average F1-score is 0.49, and the weighted average F1-score is 0.92, reflecting the overall performance across both classes.

+Conclusion: While the model performs very well in predicting the majority class (0), it fails to effectively predict the minority class (1).
+This imbalance suggests that the model may need further tuning, class rebalancing, or additional feature engineering to improve its ability to predict strokes accurately.
+Further investigation into feature importance and model tuning is recommended to enhance the model's performance on predicting strokes effectively.